 For example, cats sniff each other’s faces and rub cheeks.
 Dogs lick not only each other’s faces but also those of their human companions.

-Face-to-face communications that include touching, sniffing, and tasting are common among many animals, not only domesticated ones.
+Face-to-face communications that include touching, sniffing, and tasting are common among many animals.

 Thus, there are quite a few examples of kissing or kissing-like behaviors in animals.
 And we are sure to find more.
 Heck, even some flies do things that resemble kissing during their pre-mating rituals.